Denison, Texas: In popular culture

-In 2013, Lake Texoma and the Hampton Inn and Suites Denison were featured on a travel show entitled The Official Best of Texas, which aired on CBS and the Discovery Channel.
+In 2013, Lake Texoma and the Hampton Inn and Suites Denison were featured on a travel show titled The Official Best of Texas, which aired on CBS and the Discovery Channel.

+Denison is referenced in the book Dan Gutman's From Texas with Love (Genius Files #4) as the main characters drove through the town, noting the bust of President Dwight D. Eisenhower on the side of U.S. Route 75.